unclebinary1001/AfriMap/README.md

 # AfriMap*

-**Afrimap** is a web app that features a map with icons of the different countries on the African continent
+**Afrimap** is a web app that features a map with icons of the different countries on the African continent and links you to the best each country has to offer

 Submitted by: **Mahlangu Nzunda and Simbarashe Ndlovu**